eic/Singularity/OSX_installationguide.md

-## Step 2: Setup the VM to handle sPHENIX simulations
+## Step 2: Setup the VM to handle EIC simulations

-sPHENIX simulations require a good deal of memory to be able to run.
+EIC simulations require a good deal of memory to be able to run.
 Just to build the CEMC and MVTX detectors requires a couple of GB of memory.
 Therefore, you need to setup your VM to have access to the additional RAM in your laptop.

 When you booted up the VM for the first time, it should have created a file called `Vagrantfile` in your directory.
 Open it up in your favorite text editor: